-Role-based access control best practices can be achieved following the next steps:
+Role-based access control best practices can be achieved following these steps:

 - Create roles with the same access needs

-- Avoid creating too many roles as in this case you will defeat the object and run a risk of creating a user-based access control instead of RBAC
+- Avoid creating too many roles as in this case you will defeat the purposed and run a risk of creating a user-based access control instead of RBAC

 - Align the roles with employees within your organization